Buidlboy20/Jarvis/README.md

 ```
 This will run the setup.

 If all goes correctly, Jarvis should boot at start.
+(Or you can manually start it using python3 Jarvis.py)

 Now reboot you system using: